Leopard Geckos for Sale

-The temperature that gecko eggs are kept during incubation will determine the sex of the hatchling.
+- The temperature that gecko eggs are kept during incubation will determine the sex of the hatchling.
 At 80 degrees, most geckos will be born female and at 91 degrees, most will be male.

-Leopard geckos have moveable eyelids, making it easy for them to blink and close their eyes when they sleep.
+- Leopard geckos have moveable eyelids, making it easy for them to blink and close their eyes when they sleep.

-Geckos store metabolic water and fat in their tails.
+- Geckos store metabolic water and fat in their tails.

-Leopard geckos are vocal and have been known to give off a small “bark” when they are agitated.
+- Leopard geckos are vocal and have been known to give off a small “bark” when they are agitated.

-When hunting, defending their territory, or mating, they will shake their tails.
+- When hunting, defending their territory, or mating, they will shake their tails.

-Leopard geckos can see much better than most other lizards and have vision skills that are comparable to the average house cat.
+- Leopard geckos can see much better than most other lizards and have vision skills that are comparable to the average house cat.

 Interesting Facts About the Leopard Gecko

 - Leopard Geckos Have Small Claws Instead of Sticky Pads On Their Feet

-Take a look at the feet of a leopard gecko and you won’t see those same sticky pads that can be found on many other types of lizards.
+- Take a look at the feet of a leopard gecko and you won’t see those same sticky pads that can be found on many other types of lizards.
 Instead, geckos are only outfitted with small claws that can help them climb.
 These geckos live mostly on the ground, so they don’t have as much of a need to climb as other reptiles.
 The tiny claws could scratch your skin if the gecko tried hard enough, but it is unlikely to cause you any harm.

 The Leopard Gecko Is One of the Easiest to Breed In CaptivityBreeding lizards successfully in captivity is not always an easy feat, but that is not the case with leopard geckos.
 These lizards are considered easier to breed than a lot of other lizard varieties.
 Leopard geckos usually are not as picky about their mates as some reptiles and the female’s ability to store sperm after mating helps matters as well.
 It is not even uncommon for people with multiple geckos to find clutches of eggs from their female when they haven’t suspected breeding occurred at all.